Epyon01P/hasstutorial/README.md

 ## Securing you Pi
 ### Installing fail2ban
+Fail2Ban is a security tool that monitors for signs of attempted unauthorized access, such as repeated failed SSH login attempts.
+When such patterns are detected, it dynamically updates firewall rules (usually iptables) to block the IP address of the attacker for a specified duration (10 minutes by default).
+This helps protect against brute-force attacks.
+By default, Fail2Ban monitors SSH only.

+Let's install fail2ban

+`sudo apt-get install fail2ban`

+Fail2Ban is now installed and running on your Pi.
+Anytime someone tries to login over SSH but fails to provide the right password three times, they will now be banned for 10 minutes.

 ### Setting up a firewall
 By default, a Linux-based OS doesn't open any TCP/UDP ports unless a service is actively listening to that specific port.
 That means traffic which arrives at a port different than 22 (SSH), or 80 or 443 (Nginx) is ignored.
 Which is safe.
 We want to keep the attack surface for potential intruders as limited as possible.